 New Zealand: a country in the southwestern Pacific Ocean comprised of the North Island, the South Island and 600 smaller islands.
+And it’s breathtakingly beautiful.

-Even though the North and South Island are physically quite close to each other (just an hour’s plane ride away or three hours on a ferry), they’re actually rather different.
+Although the North and South Island are physically quite close to each other (just an hour’s plane ride away or three hours on a ferry), they’re actually rather different.

 The North Island is known for its national parks, captivating cities and volcanic activity.
 Then there’s the South Island, which is championed for its mountains, lakes and glaciers.